ajulusblog/gatsby-theme-novela-wa/README.md

 ### Auth0 configuration

 - create a single page web application in auth0 dashboard
-- cp www/.env.EXAMPLE to www/.env.development and fill the 3 value with your auth0 app settings
+- cp www/.env.EXAMPLE to www/.env.development and fill the 3 values with your auth0 app settings

 for example: